Kami-code/HandsOnVLM-release/README.md

 ## Bibtex

-If the contents of thie repository are helpful, please consider citing our paper
+If the contents of this repository are helpful, please consider citing our paper

 ```
 @misc{bao2024handsonvlmvisionlanguagemodelshandobject,